llvm/circt/docs/RationaleHW.md

 - The `#hw.param.decl.ref` attribute is used to refer to the value of a parameter in the current module.
 This is valid in most positions where a parameter attribute is used - except in the default value for a module.
-- The `#hw.param.binary` operator allows combining other parameter expressions into an expression tree.
+- The `#hw.param.expr` operator allows combining other parameter expressions into an expression tree.
 Expression trees have important canonicalization rules to ensure important cases are canonicalized to uniquable representations.